B1RO/Arpeggio/README.md

 ## License
-Licensed under the MIT Licese.
+Licensed under the MIT License.
 See [LICENSE](LICENSE) for more details.